CreLox/FluorescenceLifetime/README.md

 $$\bar{\tau} = \frac{(1-x_0)k+y_0}{\omega(y_0k+x_0)} \in (0, \frac{y_0}{\omega(x_0^2+y_0^2)}).$$

 As a side note, Section 4.2 of [Ranjit, Malacrida, and Gratton, 2018](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/full/10.1002/jemt.23061) proposed a fit-free method (not implemented in this toolkit) to determine the lifetimes of the components of a two-component exponential decay.
 The key is to use various $\omega$ to perform the phasor transform.
-However, like the fitting method, it should be tested using real FLIM data (with limited event counts) and scrutinized from a numerical analysis perspective.
+However, like the fitting method, it should be tested using real FLIM data (with limited event counts) and scrutinized from an error analysis perspective.

 The actual FLIM signal $R(t) =$ the normalized IRF $I(t) \circledast$ the (multi-component) exponential decay $D(t)$ (+ noise).
 If we ignore the noise, the phasor transform of the raw time-resolved emission data $R(t)$ is then